Careers in Nursing: What Is a Surgical Nurse?

 Before a patient goes into surgery, a surgical nurse is responsible for prepping the patient.
 This involves:

-Monitoring patient’s condition – Through history and physical assessment the nurse is monitoring the patient for changes and assessing risk related to surgical procedures.
+• Monitoring patient’s condition – Through history and physical assessment, the nurse monitors the patient for changes and risks related to surgical procedures.

 During Surgery